tom-howard/ros2/docs/waffles/basics.md

     ***
     **TERMINAL 1:**
     ``` { .bash .no-copy }
-    rosrun com2009_team999 simple_move_square.py
+    ros2 run waffle_demo square.py
     ```
     ***

     Observe what the robot does.
 When you've seen enough, enter ++ctrl+c++ in **TERMINAL 1** to stop the node from running, which should also stop the robot from moving.

+5. Now it's time to **adapt the code**:

-5. As the name may suggest, the aim here is to make the robot follow a square motion path.
+    The aim here is to make the robot follow a square motion path.
 What you may have observed when you actually ran the code is that the robot doesn't actually do that!
 We're using a time-based approach to make the robot switch between two different states continuously:

     1. Moving forwards
     2. Turning on the spot

     Have a look at the code to work out how much time the robot will currently spend in each state.

-6. The aim here is to make the robot follow a **0.5m x 0.5m square** motion path.
+    We want the robot to follow a **0.5m x 0.5m square** motion path.
 In order to properly achieve this you'll need to adjust the timings, or the robot's velocity, or both.
 Edit the code so that the robot actually follows a **0.5m x 0.5m square motion path**!

 ## SLAM